What are Business Rates? Calculator and Small Business Rate Relief explained

 • Pubs or petrol stations with a rateable value of up to £12,500

-To qualify for rural rate relief, your business must be based in area that features in the rural settlement list for a defined settlement where less than 3,000 people live.
+To qualify for rural rate relief, your business must be located in a designated area of rural settlement listed in the rural settlement register, with a population of fewer than 3,000 residents.

 What businesses are exempt from business rates?

-• Farm buildings and land (excluding building used as offices or for business activities)
+• Farm buildings and land (excluding buildings being used as offices for business activities)

-• Buildings used for training or welfare of disabled people
+• Buildings used for the training or welfare of disabled people

 • Fish farms